dinethsiriwardana/API-with-Slim-Framwork-using-PHP/readme.md

 1. Clone this repository to your local machine.
 2. Install the dependencies by running `composer install`.
 3. Set up your database by creating a new database and running the SQL script in `database/users.sql`.
-4. Rename `.env.example` to `.env` and update the values with your database credentials.
-5. Start the PHP development server by running `php -S localhost:8000 -t public`.
+4. Start the PHP development server by running `php -S localhost:8000 -t public`.
-6. Use a tool like Postman to interact with the API endpoints.
+5. Use a tool like Postman to interact with the API endpoints.

 ## Endpoints